awsdocs/amazon-rds-user-guide/doc_source/DBActivityStreams.Modifying.md

 **Locked**
 When you lock your audit policy, it becomes read\-only\.
 You can't edit your audit policy unless you unlock the policy or stop the activity stream\.
 **Unlocked**
-When you lock your audit policy, it becomes read/write\.
+When you unlock your audit policy, it becomes read/write\.
 You can edit your audit policy while the activity stream is started\.

 1. Choose **Modify DB activity stream**\.